HammoudWilson/protamine-tools/README.md

 and each action's `Workflow.sh` script coordinates the work it accomplishes.

-Note that Protamine Tools requires specifically configured genome resource files, which you must obtain and assemble using `genome download`, etc.
+Note that Protamine Tools requires specifically configured genome resource files, which you must obtain and assemble using `genome download`, etc. Some actions of the `genome` pipeline are slow but only need to be performed once per genome, independently of any sample data to be analyzed.
+Similarly, the `nascent` pipeline only needs to be executed once on the Pro-seq data files listed above.

 ### Universally required options